bogado/gitpp/Readme.md

 ## What's here

-* parsing pack files.
+* Parsing pack files.
-* parsing indexes files.
+* Parsing indexes files.
 * Find objects by name on pack.
 * Find objects by offset.
 * Discover types for delta objects.
 * Discover depth for delta objects.
-* read objects from packages.
+* Read objects from packages. (non-delta objects only)

 ## What need to be done

 These are not in any particular order.

+* Parse and stitch together patch objects.
-* interpret different object types (blob, tree, commit and tag).
+* Interpret different object types (blob, tree, commit and tag).
-* locate blob objects by commit/tree + path.
+* Locate blob objects by commit/tree + path.
-* receive packages (be able to accept git push protocol).
+* Receive packages (be able to accept git push protocol).
     After this point gitpp can be used in a server/service environment.
-* git objects that are not on packs.
+* Git objects that are not on packs.
     After this point gitpp can be used on a client environment.
-* create objects.
+* Create objects.
-* pack objects.
+* Pack objects.

 ## Samples